Sun Valley, Idaho

-Sun Valley is a resort city in the western United States, in Blaine County, Idaho, adjacent to the city of Ketchum in the Wood River valley.
+Sun Valley is a resort town and alpine ski resort in the western United States, in Blaine County, Idaho, adjacent to the city of Ketchum in the Wood River valley.
 The population was 1,783 at the 2020 census.
 The elevation of Sun Valley (at the Lodge) is 5920 ft above sea level.

 Among skiers, the term "Sun Valley" refers to the alpine ski area, which consists of Bald Mountain, the main ski mountain adjacent to Ketchum.
 Dollar Mountain, which is adjacent to Sun Valley, is suited for novice and lower intermediate skiers.
 Bald Mountain, or "Baldy", best suited for intermediate to advanced and expert skiers, has a summit of 9150 ft and a vertical drop of 3400 ft.
 The treeless "Dollar" at 6638 ft has a moderate vertical drop of 628 ft.

 The term "Sun Valley" is used more generally to speak of the region surrounding the city, including the neighboring city of Ketchum and the Wood River Valley area winding south to Hailey and Bellevue.
 The region has been a seasonal home to the rich and famous since first being brought to public attention by Ernest Hemingway in the late 1930s.

 Scheduled passenger airline service is available at Friedman Memorial Airport (SUN) in Hailey, approximately 15 mi south.
 Visitors are relatively close to the Sawtooth National Recreation Area, accessed over Galena Summit on State Highway 75, the Sawtooth Scenic Byway.